 The Lakeland Terrier is a friendly, outgoing breed who never gets tired of playtime.
 An active lifestyle is ideal for this energetic breed and, though small, he's able to keep up on adventures of all kinds.
 The more exercise the Lakie gets, the better behaved he will be.
-Hunting instincts remain, so keep an eye—and leash—on this working-type dog to prevent chasing and wandering.
+Hunting instincts persist, so keep an eye—and leash—on this working-type dog to prevent chasing and wandering.
 This intelligent terrier is likely to outsmart you on a regular basis, so you need to be on your toes to keep up.
 A confident owner is necessary to keep the fiery Lakeland from making the rules.
 Because the breed is so rare, ensure the Lakeland is a good match before making a commitment.
 If you're expecting a dog who is always on his best behavior, you'll be disappointed—but if you approach training with a sense of humor, the Lakie's impish behavior is sure to amuse.

 The Lakeland Terrier is also referred to simply as Lakeland and is nicknamed the 'Lakie.'